-The 2015 CAG Regional Transportation Plan identified the need to: 1) provide residents in Gila County with improved transit services and 2) connect rural areas in the CAG region to Maricopa and Pinal counties.
-CAG initiated this transit study with the primary goal of improving the quality of life for greater Gila County area residents by providing transit services to fulfill their daily commuting needs and to provide transit services for residents to meet medical, educational, shopping, recreational, and emergency travel needs.
+The 2015 CAG Regional Transportation Plan identified the need to:

+- 1) Provide residents in Gila County with improved transit; and - 2) Connect rural areas in the CAG region to Maricopa and Pinal counties.

+CAG initiated this transit study with the primary goal of improving the quality of life for greater Gila County area residents by providing transit services to fulfill their daily commuting needs and to meet medical, educational, shopping, recreational, and emergency travel needs.